Other People's Money: Production

 The film was mainly shot in New York City.
-The original 7 World Trade Center lobby can be seen during the opening credits.
+The original 7 World Trade Center lobby can be seen briefly during the opening credits.
 Some of the scenes that took place inside the factory were shot in the now defunct "Seymour Specialty and Wire" in Seymour, Connecticut.
 Other scenes were shot in the (also defunct) Gilbert and Bennett mill in Georgetown, Connecticut.

 Reception

 The film received mixed to negative reviews, with a 31% rating on review aggregate Rotten Tomatoes based on 16 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of 4 stars, but said, "I didn't like the last scene of 'Other People's Money.'
 It felt tacked on, manufactured, concocted out of a Hollywood studio's knee-jerk need to provide a smileyface ending that was not in the spirit of the film."
 Janet Maslin of The New York Times said of Sargent's adaptation, "culminates in a speechy but effective debate about the merits of old-fashioned business versus the corporate takeover," but still felt that the film was "too genial to be hard-hitting."